-The number of consolidated subsidiaries increased by 37 in the fiscal year ended March 31, 2021, primary due to establishments and acquisitions and decreased by 36 primarily due to divestitures.
+The number of consolidated subsidiaries increased by 6 primarily due to establishments and acquisitions and decreased by 18 primarily due to divestitures, in the fiscal year ended March 31, 2022.

-Major consolidated subsidiaries as of March 31, 2021, are as follows:
+Major consolidated subsidiaries as of March 31, 2022, are as follows:

-Name of entity Country of incorporation Ownership of voting rights (%) Principal activities NEC Platforms, Ltd. Japan 100.0 Development, manufacturing, sale and maintenance of information and communications systems, equipment, and provision of system integration services NEC Fielding, Ltd. Japan 100.0 Installation and maintenance of computers and network systems NEC Solution Innovators, Ltd. Japan 100.0 Software development and provision of system integration services NEC Networks & System Integration Corporation Japan 51.4 Design, construction and maintenance of information and communications systems, installation of telecommunications systems, and sale of information and communications equipment Japan Aviation Electronics Industry, Limited Japan 50.9 Manufacturing and sale of connectors and electronic devices for aircraft, satellites and spacecraft NEC Corporation of America U.S.A.
-100.0 Regional representative and supervising operations in North America, sale of computer- related equipment and communications equipment, and provision of system integration services NEC Europe Ltd. U.K. 100.0 Regional representative and supervising operations in Europe Avaloq Group AG Switzerland 100.0 Provision of software for financial institutions KMD A/S Denmark 100.0 Software development and IT services NEC Asia Pacific Pte.
-Ltd. Singapore 100.0 Regional representative and supervising operations in Asia, sale of computer-related equipment and communications equipment, and provision of system integration services NEC (China) Co., Ltd. China 100.0 Regional representative and supervising operations in Greater China NEC Latin America S.A.
-Brazil 100.0 Regional representative and supervising operations in Latin America, sale of communications equipment, and provision of system integration services
+Name of entity Country of incorporation Ownership of voting rights (%) Principal activities NEC Platforms, Ltd. Japan 100.0 Development, manufacturing, sale and maintenance of information and communications systems, equipment etc., and provision of systems integration services etc. NEC Fielding, Ltd. Japan 100.0 Installation and maintenance of computers and network systems NEC Solution Innovators, Ltd. Japan 100.0 Provision of systems integration services etc., and development of software ABeam Consulting Ltd. Japan 100.0 Business consulting NEC Networks & System Integration Corporation Japan 51.4 Design, construction and maintenance of information and communications systems, and sale of related equipment Japan Aviation Electronics Industry, Limited Japan 50.9 Manufacture and sale of connectors and electronic devices for avionics and aerospace NEC Corporation of America U.S.A.
+100.0 Regional representative and supervising operations in North America, sale of computer-related equipment and communications equipment, and provision of systems integration services etc. NEC Europe Ltd. U.K. 100.0 Regional representative and supervising operation in Europe NEC Asia Pacific Pte.
+Ltd. Singapore 100.0 Regional representative and supervising operation in Asia, sale of computers-related equipment and communications equipment, and provision of systems integration services etc. NEC (China) Co., Ltd. China 100.0 Regional representative and supervising operation in Greater China NEC Latin America S.A.
+Brazil 100.0 Regional representative and supervising operation in Latin America, sale of communications equipment, and provision of systems integration services etc. NetCracker Technology Corporation U.S.A.
+100.0 Development and sale of software Comet Holding B.V.
+Netherlands 100.0 Pure holding company Its principal subsidiary is Avaloq Group AG, which owns under its umbrella subsidiaries for which the principal business is development of software and provision of IT services Garden Private Holdings Limited U.K. 100.0 Pure holding company Its principal subsidiary is NEC Software Solutions UK Limited, for which its principal business is development of software and provision of IT services